Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 - Prep for the cakes: Preheat the oven to 350F.
 Generously grease a 6-cup large muffin pan with vegan butter or cooking oil, and set aside.
 Measure out the remaining ingredients for the cake.

-- The first bake: Divide the batter evenly into 5-6 muffin cups (depending on how large you would like the sticky toffee puddings to be).
-Place the muffin tin into the oven and bake for 25-30 minutes.
+- Bake: Once the toffee sauce is down, pour about 2 tbsp of sauce into the bottom of each muffin cup.
+Then pour the batter evenly into the 6 muffins cups.
+Place the muffin tin into the oven and bake for 28-30 minutes.
 A toothpick should come out clean, and that’s how you’ll know they’re done.
 Remove the tin from the oven, and allow the cakes to cool for 10 minutes in the tin.
-Keep the oven on.

-- Invert the sticky toffee pudding: Run a serrated knife along the sides of the sticky toffee puddings again, and carefully invert the muffin pan onto a cooling rack.
+- Invert the sticky toffee pudding: Before inverting the toffee puddings, poke a few holes onto the bottom of each pudding and pour more toffee sauce on top.
+Let stand for 5 minutes to soak in the sauce.
+Then run a serrated knife along the sides of the sticky toffee puddings again, and carefully invert the muffin pan onto a plate.

 Notes